You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Given all of the above, the mere fact that the Pact for the Future was actually agreed upon and signed by 143 countries represents a real achievement.
 Yes, it is just a piece of paper with no binding legal power, yes it is the most incremental of incremental baby steps - but it does have a genuinely transformational concept at its heart.

 In understated language the Pact is “cognizant that future generations are all those generations that do not yet exist, and who will inherit this planet.”
-It also recognizes “that the decisions, actions and inactions of present generations have an intergenerational multiplier effect, and therefore resolving to ensure that present generations act with responsibility towards safeguarding the needs and interests of future generations.”
+It also recognises “that the decisions, actions and inactions of present generations have an intergenerational multiplier effect, and therefore resolving to ensure that present generations act with responsibility towards safeguarding the needs and interests of future generations.”
 All of this is quietly radical.

-At a time when the science is telling us that the transgression of planetary boundaries risks no less than disrupting the stability, resilience and liveability of the of the planet, new ways of thinking and political organising are necessary.
+At a time when the science is telling us that the transgression of planetary boundaries, risks no less than disrupting the stability, resilience and liveability of the of the planet, new ways of thinking and political organising are necessary.
 In this context hope is an act of bravery and positive engagement.

 This was the latest milestone in the long history of the movement to care for future generations and the inheritance that we leave others with.
 In the words of UN Secretary General António Guterres: “our success or failure hinges not on the adoption of agreements but on our actions and the lives of the people that we serve”.